Natallia-Bahlai/sagemaker-unified-studio-quick-start/README.md

 ### Post Deployment
 1. In AWS Mngt Console, go to Amazon SageMaker AI, open the provisioned notebook and run scripts in [InitDataSources.ipynb](InitDataSources.ipynb) to init Aurora PostgreSQL and DynamoDB
 2. In AWS Mngt Console, go to Amazon SageMaker, open Domain URL, login into Amazon SageMaker Unified Studio and go to the previously created Project
-3. Open Compute tab and connect to existing compute resource:
+3. Open Compute tab and connect the existing compute resource:
 - Add Compute → Connect to existing compute resources → Amazon Redshift Serverless
 - Endter the following configuration parameters: